 Lifestage | Adult |

-Deboned Chicken, Chicken Meal, Pea Protein, Tapioca Starch, Powdered Cellulose, Natural Flavor, Chicken Fat (preserved with Mixed Tocopherols), Flaxseed (source of Omega 3 and 6 Fatty Acids), Gelatin, Peas, Calcium Chloride, L-Threonine, Calcium Sulfate, DL-Methionine, Potassium Chloride, Choline Chloride, Cranberries, Dried Chicory Root, Betaine Hydrochloride, Potato Starch, Taurine, Potatoes, Pea Fiber, Alfalfa Nutrient Concentrate, Calcium Carbonate, L-Tryptophan, L-Lysine, Vitamin E Supplement, Sweet Potatoes, Carrots, L-Carnitine, preserved with Mixed Tocopherols, Iron Amino Acid Chelate, Zinc Amino Acid Chelate, Vegetable Juice for color, Salt, Niacin (Vitamin B3), Copper Amino Acid Chelate, Blueberries, Barley Grass, Parsley, Turmeric, Dried Kelp, Yucca Schidigera Extract, Manganese Amino Acid Chelate, Thiamine Mononitrate (Vitamin B1), L-Ascorbyl-2-Polyphosphate (source of Vitamin C).
+Deboned Chicken, Chicken Meal, Pea Protein, Tapioca Starch, Powdered Cellulose, Natural Flavor, Chicken Fat (preserved with Mixed Tocopherols), Flaxseed (source of Omega 3 and 6 Fatty Acids), Gelatin, Peas, Calcium Chloride, L-Threonine, Calcium Sulfate, DL-Methionine, Potassium Chloride, Choline Chloride, Cranberries, Dried Chicory Root, Betaine Hydrochloride, Potato Starch, Taurine, Potatoes, Pea Fiber, Alfalfa Nutrient Concentrate, Calcium Carbonate, L-Tryptophan, L-Lysine, Vitamin E Supplement, Sweet Potatoes, Carrots, L-Carnitine, preserved with Mixed Tocopherols, Iron Amino Acid Chelate, Zinc Amino Acid Chelate, Vegetable Juice for color, Salt, Niacin (Vitamin B3), Copper Amino Acid Chelate, Blueberries, Barley Grass, Parsley, Turmeric, Dried Kelp, Yucca Schidigera Extract, Manganese Amino Acid Chelate, Thiamine Mononitrate (Vitamin B1).
 Biotin (Vitamin B7), Vitamin A Supplement, Pyridoxine Hydrochloride (Vitamin B6), Calcium Pantothenate (Vitamin B5), Riboflavin (Vitamin B2), Ferrous Sulfate, Zinc Sulfate, Vitamin D3 Supplement, Vitamin B12 Supplement, Folic Acid (Vitamin B9), Copper Sulfate, Dried Yeast, Dried Enterococcus faecium fermentation product, Dried Lactobacillus acidophilus fermentation product, Dried Aspergillus niger fermentation extract, Dried Trichoderma longibrachiatum fermentation extract, Dried Bacillus subtilis fermentation extract, Manganese Sulfate, Calcium Iodate, Sodium Selenite, Oil of Rosemary.

 Crude Protein 38.0 % min.
 Crude Fat 11.0 % min.
 Crude Fiber 13.0 % max.
 Moisture 9.0 % max.
 Magnesium 0.10 % max.
 Sodium 0.25 % min.
 Sodium 0.45 % max.
 Vitamin E 300 IU/kg min.
 Taurine 0.30 % min.
 Soluble Fiber* 0.5 % min.
 Omega 3 Fatty Acids*0.5 % min. *Not recognized as an essential nutrient by AAFCO Cat Food Nutrient Profiles.